reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

 #### Wrapping an event handler from the props {/*wrapping-an-event-handler-from-the-props*/}

-You might run into a similar problem when your component receives an event handler as a prop:
+You might run into a similar problem when your Component receives an event handler as a prop:

 ```js {1,8,11}
 function ChatRoom({ roomId, onReceiveMessage }) {